Nouns

 Types of Nouns

-They are classified into 8 different categories.
-Here are the types with the help of some examples.
+They are classified into eight to nine different categories.
+Here are the noun types you can master with the help of some examples.

 • Common – It is used to describe a specific category or class & not a single or particular entity.
 Examples- mother, father, boy, children, woman, man, etc.